 Instructions

-- Season the chops with salt and pepper to taste.
+- Season the chops with salt, black pepper, and garlic powder to taste.
 Reserve.

-- In a skillet over medium heat melt butter.
+- Melt butter in a skillet over medium heat.
 Add peach slices and cook until lightly browned on both sides, about 2 minutes.
-Remove from pan and place on a plate.
+Remove from the pan and place on a plate.

-- Place peaches, walnuts, rosemary and thyme over the chops.
+- Place peaches, walnuts (if using), rosemary, and thyme over the chops.
 Sprinkle with brown sugar.
 Cover and cook for 3-4 minutes.
+The pork will finish cooking, and the flavors will blend beautifully.

 - Serve immediately.